awslabs/aurora-snapshot-tool/README.md

 * **CodeBucket** - this parameter specifies the bucket where the code for the Lambda functions is located.
 Leave to DEFAULT_BUCKET to download from an AWS-managed bucket.
 The Lambda function code is located in the ```lambda``` directory.
 These files need to be on the **root* of the bucket or the CloudFormation templates will fail.
 * **DeleteOldSnapshots** - Set to TRUE to enable functionanility that will delete snapshots after **RetentionDays**.
 Set to FALSE if you want to disable this functionality completely.
 (Associated Lambda and State Machine resources will not be created in the account). **WARNING** If you decide to enable this functionality later on, bear in mind it will delete **all snapshots**, older than **RetentionDays**, created by this tool; not just the ones created after **DeleteOldSnapshots** is set to TRUE.
 * **ShareSnapshots** - Set to TRUE to enable functionality that will share snapshots with **DestAccount**.
 Set to FALSE to completely disable sharing.
 (Associated Lambda and State Machine resources will not be created in the account.)
+* **AddName** - Set a name that will be added to the front of the snapshot identifiers when created, so that they are formatted as Addname-ClusterIdentifier-Timestamp.
+Useful if you need to share snapshots from multiple accounts and need to identify from which account they came from.
 ### Destination Account
 #### Components
 The following components will be created in the destination account: